sncheca/gyro/README.md

 	Alternatively, you can build _only_ the Xcode session by double-clicking on the `buildGyro` executable in finder _or_ by running
 `./buildGyro` from the `gyro` directory.
 Then, you can build the externals by opening the Xcode project from the newly generated "build" folder and using the GUI.

+## Using
+In order for Max to find the patches, they must be in the `Max 8/Packages` folder.
+I prefer to just create an alias to the `gyro` repo and move this alias into the `Max 8/Packages` folder.
+You can create an alias by right clicking on the directory in finder and clicking "Make Alias".

 # For those building new code inspired by `gyro`, here are some tips: